Could Agri-PV Be Africa’s Next Big Solar Market Trend?

 Insiders predict agricultural companies could become major adopters of solar power in Africa as farmers seek to improve the cost and reliability of energy supplies.

-According to a report from GreenCape, a non-profit organization, the market for renewable energy in agriculture last year was worth up to 960 million South African Rand ($61 million at today’s rates) in South Africa alone.
+According to a report from GreenCape, a nonprofit organization, the market for renewable energy in agriculture last year was worth up to 960 million South African rand ($61 million at today’s rates) in South Africa alone.

-One in 10 South African solar installations were in the agricultural sector, said the report, and the market was expected to grow at 10 percent a year.
+One in 10 South African solar installations are in the agricultural sector, the report states, and the market is expected to grow at 10 percent a year.

-Frank Spencer, a board member at the South African Photovoltaic Industry Association (SAPVIA), said solar was seeing “exponential growth” in the agricultural sector.
+Frank Spencer, a board member at the South African Photovoltaic Industry Association, said solar is seeing “exponential growth” in the agricultural sector.

 “The electricity demand and supply profiles of the agriculture sector make solar PV a perfect fit,” he said in an email.
 “We envisage this trend to continue as solar PV technology matures and the costs continue to decrease.”